-This is the second article in my series about APEX 5.2.
+This is the second article in my series about APEX 5.2 [Update: the release is renamed 18.1].
 Yesterday’s topic was Interactive Grid and today’s is clipboard.

 Copy to clipboard started out specific to Interactive Grid (IG) but grew into something more general.
 First the reason why IG needs copy to clipboard when Interactive Report could just use standard web page text selection is that UI controls that support selection generally don’t support text selection.
 For example, this is true for the native HTML select element.
 The mouse and keyboard interactions that would select text are used for other things.
 When a UI control has its own concept of selection, be it rows, cells, items or nodes it makes sense to copy the selected thing to the clipboard.
 The grid widget in IG is not the only APEX widget that supports selection.
 The others are treeView (used by the Tree region) and iconList (used in IG icon view, IG dialogs, and various places in the builder).
 Clipboard support was added to these as well.
 (The page designer grid layout widget also supports selection but clipboard support was not added there; maybe someday.)

 Any easy was to see this feature at work in your APEX 5.2 EA1 workspace is: (If you don’t have one go request a workspace now.)

 - Select a page item or region column in the rendering tree (works with other nodes as well)

 - Press Ctrl+C (Command+C on a Mac)